roadrunner-server/roadrunner-docs/docs/en/customization/embedding.md

 Here we use the default list of plugins.
 The same list of plugin you would get if you were to run `rr serve` with a stock roadrunner binary.

-You can however chose only the plugins you want and add your own private plugins as well:
+You can however choose only the plugins you want and add your own private plugins as well:

 ```go
 overrides := []string{